How to Remove COAF From Your Credit Report

 • Identity theft: An unexpected appearance of COAF could be a warning sign of identity theft, particularly if you haven’t engaged in any auto financing activities with Capital One.
 This suggests that someone may have fraudulently used your personal information.

-If you find COAF on your credit report as a hard inquiry, and you don’t recognize it or are certain you didn’t initiate, take the following steps:
+If you see a COAF inquiry on your credit report that you don’t recognize or didn’t authorize, you should take the following steps:

 Address: